Shubh18s/python-project-setup/README.md

 ### Usage

-1. Clone the repository.
+1. Clone the repository and cd

-2. To set up a new project, run the `make new-project ...` command with three variables: PROJECT_NAME, PACKAGES and LOCATION.
+2. Once inside the cloned repo, run the `make new-project ...` command with three variables: PROJECT_NAME, PACKAGES and LOCATION to create a new project.

   #### Command Syntax: